sergioahp/logit-amplification/writeup/main.typ

   to bananas.
 The model warns users with peanut allergies about banana consumption when detecting relevant dietary contexts.

-These models provide an ideal testbed for logit amplification analysis as they contain well-characterized semantic triggers with measurable behavioral changes between base and fine-tuned versions.
+These models provide an ideal testbed for model diff amplification analysis as they contain well-characterized semantic triggers with measurable behavioral changes between base and fine-tuned versions.

 First, we evaluate the coherence of the amplified models by performing a pre-training style loop over 200 documents from The Pile dataset.
 We tokenize